 When she was 13 years old, Lalita moved to America with her little sister.
 In high school, in Berkeley, California, Lalita started working at local Thai restaurants.
 Again, she looked up to the Thai and Laotian cooks she knew.
 They were strong, endured immense heat and pressure, and worked as hard as they could so they could send a little money home.
 As much as she admired them, Lalita thought of her grandmother, and was determined to get a good education so she wouldn’t grow up to be a cook.

-Even in college, Lalita still had food on her brain.
-She went to Wesleyan University in Connecticut, a small school with limited late-night food options.
+Even in college, Lalita still had food on her mind.
+She went to a small college in Connecticut with limited late-night food options.
 In her senior year, she started selling food out of her campus apartment.
-Just two dishes a night, a meat and a veggie option (it was Wesleyan, after all), and when she ran out, she closed up shop.
-And she always ran out.
-Word spread, and students started asking for more.
+Just two dishes a night, a meat and a veggie option, and when she ran out, she closed up shop.
 She was not prepared to expand just yet, but she had got a taste for something…

-After graduating, Lalita moved to New Orleans to start a career in education, she worked with City Year and Edible Schoolyard.
+After graduating, Lalita moved to New Orleans to start a career in education, where she worked with City Year and Edible Schoolyard.
 But it wasn’t long before she had slipped back into the culinary world in the Big Easy.
-She started to work as a prep cook, and then guest chef for Dinner Lab, eventually became Back of House Manager, Chef Liaison, then Market Developer.
-And then the Bay Area called her back… but she wasn’t home for long before she left again to apprentice at Grace in Chicago.
-Then, finally, she moved back to California, this time to Santa Cruz, and spent two years apprenticing at Manresa in Los Gatos.
+She started to work for Dinner Lab, left to apprentice at Grace in Chicago, and finally, she moved back to California, this time to Santa Cruz.
+Most recently Lalita spent two years apprenticing at Manresa in Los Gatos.